 If you have thoughts of death or suicide, seek help immediately

-Depression can be devastating and affect all areas of a person’s life, including personal relationships and the ability to work or go to school.
-Because of the false belief that you should be able to "get over" depression symptoms, some people with depression may not realize that they have a treatable disorder.
+Depression can be devastating and affect all areas of a person’s life, including personal relationships and the ability to work, do recreational activities, or go to school.
+Because of the false belief that you should be able to get over depression symptoms, some people with depression may not realize that they have a treatable disorder.
 Or they may be embarrassed or ashamed to seek treatment.
 However, receiving treatment for depression will not only improve your quality of life, but it may save your life as well.
 Untreated or inadequately treated depression may lead to suicide.

 - Psychotherapy or counseling

 A variety of effective treatments are available to help people with depression.
 The main categories are antidepressant medications and psychotherapies (or counseling).
 Treatment is based on the form of depression and is individualized for each person.
 Some forms of depression may be treated with psychotherapy alone.
 Others require antidepressant drugs or a combination of drugs and counseling.
 Medications bring symptom relief and help correct any underlying deficiency of brain chemicals.
 Counseling can help you learn more effective ways to deal with depression and the factors that originally caused or triggered it.